lupyuen/lupyuen.github.io/src/rust3.md

     [(See the __NuttX Config__)](https://github.com/lupyuen2/wip-pinephone-nuttx/commit/9ee00a20a2f8deab8e27a08cfbc1c7a7f948d5ed)

-1. Build the NuttX Project and dump the RISC-V Disassembly to __nuttx.S__...
+1. Build the NuttX Project and dump the RISC-V Disassembly to __nuttx.S__ (for easier troubleshooting)...

     ```bash
     ## Add the Rust Target for RISC-V 32-bit (Soft-Float)